arsentieva/strikenet/README.md

 # StrikeNet API

-This project exposes a FastAPI service that accepts user-uploaded wildlife photos, sends them to a configurable image-classification model (e.g. a Hugging Face inference endpoint), and reports whether the detected species is invasive in South Florida.
+This FastAPI service accepts user-uploaded wildlife photos, submits them to an OpenAI vision-capable model, and reports whether the detected species is invasive in South Florida.

 ## Getting Started